-As described in Note 2 to the financial statements, as of January 1, 2018, the Authority adopted Governmental Accounting Standards Board ("GASB") Statement No. 84, Fiduciary Activities.
+As described in Note 2 to the financial statements, in 2020, the MTA adopted Governmental Accounting Standards Board ("GASB") Statement No. 97, Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
 Our opinions are not modified with respect to this matter.

-As discussed in Note 16 to the financial statements, Subsequent Events, the novel coronavirus (COVID-19) outbreak has resulted in a significant decline in ridership and vehicle crossings.
-The decline in ridership and vehicle crossings have caused a material impact on the MTA's results of operations, financial position, and cash flows in fiscal 2020.
-In response to the adverse conditions, the MTA has secured funding under the "Coronavirus Aid, Relief and Economic Security Act" or "CARES Act"; received State of New York authorization to increase debt issuing capacity, including \$10 billion in deficit bonds; received State of New York authorization to use the Central Business District Tolling lockbox monies to fund COVID-19 operating costs; and has been granted flexibility to apply existing FTA grant program proceeds to operating costs or other purposes to address COVID-19 impacts.
+As discussed in Note 14 to the financial statements, Novel Coronavirus (COVID-19), the COVID-19 outbreak has resulted in a significant decline in ridership and vehicle crossings.
+The decline in ridership and vehicle crossings have caused a material impact on the MTA's results of operations, financial position, and cash flows in fiscal 2020 and fiscal 2021.
+In response to the adverse conditions, the MTA has secured funding under the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA"), and the American Rescue Plan Act of 2020 ("ARP"); accessed the Federal Reserve's Municipal Liquidity Facility ("MLF"); submitted reimbursements to the Federal Emergency Management Agency ("FEMA"); secured commercial bank lines of credit; received State of New York authorization to increase debt issuing capacity, including \$10 billion in deficit bonds; received State of New York authorization to use the Central Business District Tolling lockbox monies to fund COVID-19 operating costs; and has been granted flexibility to apply existing FTA grant program proceeds to operating costs or other purposes to address COVID-19 impacts.
 Our opinions are not modified with respect to this matter.